melindahiggins2000/IBS_519_Fall2025_mhiggins/README.md

 -----

-# Week 3 Lecture: Data Exploration and Wrangling (with dplyr)
+# Melinda's Second Lecture: Data Exploration and Wrangling (with dplyr)

 ## This class will cover: